glenneth1/purplasylum/pages/albums.md

 [Lykke Li - Eyeye](lykkeeye.html) - n evocative journey through love, obsession, and the haunting loops of the human heart.

 [Halsey - The Great Impersonator](halseyimp.html) - Ambitiously explores the sounds of pop legends but struggles to fully capture their magic.

+[Primal Scream - Come Ahead](primalhead.html) - funk meets punk, with grenades in the trunk.

+[Kim Deal - Nobody Loves You More](dealmore.html) - Nobody Loves You More, is a masterful evolution of her sound, blending personal loss, creative exploration, and timeless alt-rock brilliance.